nils-mathieu/piscine-rust/module-01.md

 Creating a reference isn't exactly an involved process.
 Using those references properly can be quite a bit harder, however.

 Create a **function** that adds two integers together.
-It should be prototyped as follows:
+It must be prototyped as follows:

 ```rust
 fn add(a: &i32, b: i32) -> i32;
 ```

-Now, create another function, but this time, it should store the result of the operation in the first number.
+Now, create another function, but this time, it must store the result of the operation in the first number.

 ```rust